-Some shows are beginning again.
-See the list on our EVENTS page.
+Sun.
+Feb.
+26th at the JCCC.
+See our EVENTS page for details.
 For your regular postcard fix, we have ZOOM MEETINGS each month except in July/August.
 Or, become a TPC Facebook friend to stay connected!

 I was wondering if anyone could let me know when explanatory captions began to be added to the message side of postcards.
 Thanks for any information you can provide.

 Interesting question!
 I thought the answer would be easy – in the later years, after printing presses became so mechanized and postcard production relatively, less costly.
 However looking at my collection I found a description of the view on the back that was used in 1915.
 Maybe there’s a connection to offset printing that began around 1912.
 Perhaps postcards as an advertising media was also a catalyst.
 In any case, I think that the answer is to start to note earliest known dates from looking at postcards wherever you can.
 Send us an update if you find one that’s earlier than 1915!

 In cleaning.
 Out our house for a move we came over a picture catalogue of very old post cards Many seem to b a hundred years old.
 I was wondering where I could go to have someone look at them as I know nothing about post cards I would like to know if they are of any value before I discard them